Using Resources Efficiently & Controlling Hazardous Chemical Substances

 Promoting the reduction of the use of chemical substances subject to the PRTR Law

 The Tsubaki Group surveys emissions of chemical substances specified by the Act on Confirmation, etc. of Release Amounts of Specific Chemical Substances in the Environment and Promotion of Improvements to the Management Thereof (known as the "PRTR Law") and works to reduce the use of such substances.
-In the fiscal year ended March 31, 2016, the group's annual PRTR report covered nine substances from six companies and eight plants.
+In the fiscal year ended March 31, 2017, the group's annual PRTR report covered eight substances from six companies and eight plants.

 At our relevant work sites, we are taking steps to reduce the use and emissions of these substances.